Adams County, CO

 As part of their new high-performance system, the county also sought a streamlined way to receive, track, and respond to requests from their 490,000 citizens.
 In the past, “citizen requests had been kind of a hit and miss,” according to Mark Moskowitz, Public Works Department administrative coordinator.
 Handling these high-priority requests had been messy business—a series of forwarded emails that could quickly become an untraceable paper trail.

 Armed with Cartegraph OMS, the county now tracks their assets, maintenance work, and costs in a single location.
 From pavement resurfacing to sign replacement, each repair is traced and tagged leveraging Cartegraph’s two-way integration with Esri ArcGIS.

-“One of the biggest benefits we’ve seen is having the ability to allow our field crews to edit the GIS data through the Cartegraph for iPad app, right in the field,” says Osterman.
+“One of the biggest benefits we’ve seen is having the ability to allow our field crews to edit the GIS data through the Cartegraph mobile app, right in the field,” says Osterman.
 “Our sign crews are adding new signs into ArcGIS as they install them.
 I think right now, we have the most complete and accurate sign inventory we’ve ever had in our GIS.”